cfpb/sbl-project/features/features.md

         1. Does CloudFront CDN provide any value?

 ### Content requirements
-1. Orient a user to the fact that they are on a shared filing platform for lending data.
+1. Orient the user to the fact that they are on a shared filing platform for lending data.
-2. Information on what is needed to create an account, log in to the filing platform, and begin the filing process (LEI, Login.gov account using financial institution email address).
+2. Inform the user of what is needed to create an account (LEI), log in to the filing platform (Login.gov account), and begin the filing process.
-3. Information on Login.gov and why we use it.
+3. Information on Login.gov and why we use it (keep information safe and secure).
-4. Communicate that although users may have an exiting Login.gov account for other things, in order to access the filing platform they need to create a Login.gov account that is tied to their FI email address.
+4. Inform the user that in order to access the filing platform they will need to create a Login.gov account that is tied to their FI email address (not a personal email address).
+5. Inform the user that they must log in to Login.gov using their financial institution email address.
-5. Information on what a user should do if they need technical help (they can go to the FAQ page or they can submit a question to SBL help via the help form).
+6. Inform the user of what they should do if they need technical help (they can go to the FAQ page or they can submit a question to SBL help via the help form).

 ## Complete user profile (first-time user)

 ### User stories
-- [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process (First name, Last name).
+- [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
-- [x] As a filer, I want to associate my account with a financial institution, so I can file on behalf of that institution.
+- [x] As a filer, I want to be able to associate my account with a financial institution, so I can file on behalf of that institution.
-- [x] As a filer, I would like to associate myself with one or more FIs, so that I can manage all of the filings I’m responsible for in one place.
+- [x] As a filer, I want to be able to associate myself with one or more financial institutions, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of that institution.
+- [x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of that institution.
+- [x] As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list (based on email domain), so that I don’t need to look up my FI’s LEI info during the registration process.
+- [x] As a filer, I want to be able to select which institution(s) to associate with from a pre-populated list (based on email domain), so I don’t need to look up my FI’s LEI information during the registration process.
-- [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my FI with GLEIF so I can create an account associated with that FI.
+- [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my financial institution with GLEIF, so that I can create an account associated with that FI.
-- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
-- [x] *As a filer, I would like to receive a notification if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
+- [x] As a filer, I want to be alerted if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
 - [x] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
+- [ ] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
-- [x] (This is currently being added to the prototype - wireframe has been designed) As a filer, I would like to know which FIs are already associated with my email domain, so that I don't have to search by financial institution name or LEI.
+- [ ] As a filer, I would like to know which financial institutions are already associated with my email address, so that I don't have to search by financial institution name or LEI.
-- [x] As a filer, I want the association process to be automatic if possible, so I can start the filing process without waiting for involvement from SBL Help.

 **Needs further review:**
-- [ ] [Dev user story] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
+- [ ] [Dev user story] As a filer, I want filings for my financial institution to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
-- [ ] [Need further review] As a filer, I would like instructions on what to do if my email domain is not registered with the CFPB, so that I can create a user profile and access the filing platform.
-(In this instance does the selection have to go to SBL help for review/approval?)
 - [ ] [Need further review] As a filer, I want to be able to log out of my account at the end of a session, to keep it secure.
 Add timeout period for session?
 - [ ] [Need further review] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
 This is already built into the new system - Login.gov, user profile, etc.
-- [ ] As a filer, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.
+- [ ] [Dev user story] As a filer, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.

 ### Technical requirements
 1. User management API